civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 35.1

+  **(1)** The Minister may designate, as a work, undertaking or activity that is associated with a designated project, any work, undertaking or activity that the Minister considers likely to result in the death of fish or the harmful alteration, disruption or destruction of fish habitat.

-  **(1)** No person shall carry on any work, undertaking or activity that is part of a designated project except in accordance with a permit issued under subsection (2).
+  **(2)** The Minister shall designate any work, undertaking or activity that is part of a designated project and that the Minister considers likely to result in the death of fish or the harmful alteration, disruption or destruction of fish habitat.

-  **(2)** The Minister may issue a permit to carry on any work, undertaking or activity that is part of a designated project and attach any conditions to it.
+  **(3)** The Minister may issue a permit to carry on any work, undertaking or activity designated under subsection (2) and attach any conditions to it.

+  **(4)** No person shall carry on any work, undertaking or activity that is designated under subsection (2) except in accordance with a permit issued under subsection (3).

-  **(3)** The Minister may amend, suspend or cancel a permit issued under subsection (2).
+  **(5)** The Minister may amend, suspend or cancel a permit issued under subsection (3).

-  **(4)** The Minister may designate any work, undertaking or activity as a work, undertaking or activity that is associated with a designated project.

 ### Section 35.2